s-rayleigh/PrefabPool/README.md

 If you want to receive the events in the component through which the prefab is referenced, you can implement these
 interfaces: `IPoolGetHandler`, `IPoolReleaseHandler`, and `IPoolDestroyHandler`.

-Please note that the pool is not thread-safe and is intended to be used on the Unity main thread.
+Please note that the pool is not thread-safe and is intended to be used on the Unity's main thread.

 # Examples
 ```csharp